sourcegraph/sourcegraph-public-snapshot/doc/code_insights/quickstart.md

 You'll be taken to the sourcegraph.example.com/insights page and can view your insight.

-### 10. Filter your insight post-creation (optional)
+### 10. Filter your insight to explore it further

-Click the filter button in the top right of an insight card to open the filters panel that allows you to filter the insight down to a subset of repositories through inclusion or exclusion with regular expressions.
+Click the filter button in the top right of an insight card to open the filters panel.
+This allows you to filter the insight down to a subset of repositories through inclusion or exclusion using regular expressions.
 For more details, see [How to filter an insight](./how-tos/filtering_an_insight.md).